(Fort McMurray) Girls Inc. of Northern Alberta and Syncrude are proud to announce the 5th nominee for the Women of Inspiration series 2014-2015:

-Girls Inc. of Northern Alberta and Syncrude will honour Kiran and 11 other nominees, at the Women of Inspiration Celebration which will take place May 24th, 2014.
+Girls Inc. of Northern Alberta and Syncrude will honour Barb and 11 other nominees, at the Women of Inspiration Celebration which will take place in June 2015 at the Sawridge Hotel.

 The Women of Inspiration is a partnership between Girls Inc. of Northern Alberta and Syncrude, with a goal to recognize women throughout the Wood Buffalo region who inspire others, break new ground or old barriers and help create change.
 The series also aims to show local girls positive role models who live right here.

-To nominate a woman of inspiration, please visit our Women of Inspiration Page or contact the Girls Inc. office at 780-790-9236.
+To nominate a woman of inspiration, please visit our website at www.girlsincofnorthernalberta.org or contact the Girls Inc. office at 780-790-9236.

 For more information, please contact: